Deadpool the Duck and 7 Other Deadpool Incarnations

-But Deadpool the Duck only scratches the surface of all the alternate reality versions of the Merc with a Mouth over the years, so take a look back at some of his other crazy incarnations.
+But the fighting fowl only scratched the surface of all the alternate reality versions of the Merc with a Mouth over the years, so take a look back at some of his other crazy incarnations.

 Coming at you from the Marvel Zombies universe, Headpool started out as Deadpool, and then became Zombie Deadpool, and finally, during an invasion of the regular Marvel Universe, sorceress Jennifer Kale reduced him to simply a head.
 After a brief stint as the god of a Savage Land tribe, Headpool got recruited by Deadpool into the Deadpool Corps—complete with propeller beanie so he could move around on his own.

 Wanda Wilson, the Deadpool of Earth 3010, teamed up with rebels on her Earth to battle General America, a fascist version of Steve Rogers.
 Aided by Headpool and Deadpool, Wanda defeated Rogers, and went on to serve as a member of the alternate-reality spanning team, the Deadpool Corps.